visnuravichandran/claude-code-workshop/docs/WORKSHOP.md

 **Discussion prompts to close on**

-- Which belongs in CLAUDE.md vs a rule vs a skill vs a hook?
-(Always-true → CLAUDE.md; path-specific → rule; on-demand workflow → skill; must-always-run → hook.)
+- Which belongs in CLAUDE.md vs a rule vs a skill vs a hook vs a permission rule?
+(Always-true → CLAUDE.md; path-specific → rule; on-demand workflow → skill; must-always-run → hook; "may Claude use this tool at all" → permission.)
+- When do you reach for MCP instead of a skill?
+(External system or live data → MCP; knowledge about *how* to use it → skill.
+They pair.)
-- Where would a prompt instruction have failed where a hook succeeded?
+- Where would a prompt instruction have failed where a hook or a deny rule succeeded?
 - What would you package into your *team's* plugin on Monday?